dfki-ric/collision-comparison/README.md

 ## Setup

 ### Unzip test Data
-Unzip the data in ./data Follow the insurctions in the [README](./data/README.md)
+Unzip the data in ./data

 ### Build and Run Docker
 ```bash